Admiral of the Red: History

-The Navy Royal inaugurated squadron colours during the reign of Elizabeth I (1558-1603) to subdivide the English fleet into three squadrons.
+The Royal Navy inaugurated squadron colours during the reign of Elizabeth I (1558-1603) to subdivide the English fleet into three squadrons.
 There were three classes of admirals and differentiated by using coloured flags.
 In 1620 the official Flag ranks of Admiral, Vice Admiral, and Rear Admiral were legally established that arose directly out of the organisation of the fleet into three parts.
 The rank of Admiral of the Fleet was formally enacted in 1688.

 The Admiral of the Red was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Admiral of the Fleet (see order of precedence below).
 From 1805 to 1864 this rank was the second highest rank.
 In 1864 it was abolished as a promotional rank.

 The rank was achieved by seniority among Admirals of the White.
 Today Royal Navy officers currently holding the ranks of commodore, rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.